You'll need a technical mind, an eye for detail and commercial awareness to work as an automotive engineer

 It's important to gain experience through a work placement, internship or a year in industry, which may be part of your degree course.
 Many of the large employers offer opportunities and you can find out about them through their individual website or your careers service.

 Experience can also be gained by getting involved in initiatives such as Formula Student or by volunteering.
-For example, if you are interested in a career in the motorsport industry, see Volunteers in Motorsport.
+For example, if you're interested in a career in the motorsport industry, see Volunteers in Motorsport.

 - motorsport teams, preparation specialists and engineering consultancies.